We love the Glock 43. But, like any firearm, you also need a holster to carry it in.

 Trigger Coverage

-Your holster should securely cover your Glock 43’s trigger to prevent accidental discharge.
+Every holster needs to cover the trigger to prevent accidental discharge.

-There are lots of holsters out there that don’t offer adequate trigger coverage, but I genuinely don’t understand why anyone would risk themselves and those around them by using them.
+There are some holsters out there that don’t offer adequate trigger coverage, and you need to avoid them like the plague.

 Positive Grip

-Positive grip just means that you should be able to draw your gun, one-handed, ready to shoot with a combat grip in place.
+Positive grip just means that you should be able to draw your gun one-handed and be ready to shoot without adjusting your grip.

 It may take some practicing to do this reliably in all positions and in close quarters, but it should at least be possible with your holster.